sssqwe/ds-councilor-louijeune-small-landlord/docs/deliverable-1.md

 ## Potential Risks of Achieving Project Goal

-An potential risk of achieving our above specified project goal would be a lack of accurate data.
-As outlined in our _Data Limitations_, some income restricted housing projects do not provide data that accurately matches up with the Boston City Council's `Property Assessment DB`.
+A potential risk of achieving our above specified project goal would be a lack of accurate data.
+As outlined in our _Data Limitations_, some income-restricted housing projects do not provide data that accurately matches up with the Boston City Council's `Property Assessment DB`.